qcif/daff-biosecurity-wf2/README.md

 # Building a Docker image

 > [!NOTE]
 > The GitHub repo [qcif/daff-biosecurity-wf2](https://github.com/qcif/daff-biosecurity-wf2) has a GitHub workflow that automates the build/push of Docker images when a [release](https://github.com/qcif/daff-biosecurity-wf2/releases) is made.
-This is the preferred method of generating images as it's less error prone.
+This is the preferred method of generating images as it removes human error.

 We've pushed a lot of versions, so there's a script for this.